CoPilot GPS is an app that should help you safely navigate when towing your caravan. It's not free; there's an annual subscription.

 The Garmin Camper

 The Camper GPS has caravan towing designed into the unit.
-And while it worked OK, there were still a few times it took us on those interesting little detours.
+And while it worked OK a few times it took us on those interesting little detours.

 An Alternative: The CoPilot GPS App